 2. Climbing Chalk

 Estimated Price: $4-$25

 The next item on your list includes the infamous climbing chalk, or I like to call it bread flour.
 I am sure you would have noticed, but rock climbers (and their clothes) may be smudged with a white-looking powder.
 And no that is not because they just went for a baking class..that’s climbing chalk.
-Made of magnesium carbonate, applying this to your hands will remove moisture and improve your grip.
+Made of magnesium carbonate, applying this to your hands will remove moisture and improve your grip on the crimpest climbing hold.
 Chalk is a must-have for people who tend to have sweaty palms, or you are climbing in a more humid environment.

 Similarly, different regions follow different chalk rules.
 For example, climbers widely accept the fact that common courtesy suggests you should always bring a climbing brush and try your best to brush off any chalk you leave behind.
 Other gyms have strict rules that no loose chalk is allowed.

 4 types of chalk and its characteristics: